Keyboard shortcuts

 C / C++/** */ block comments

-The markspec validate and markspec compile commands accept source files alongside Markdown files.
+The markspec check and markspec compile commands accept source files alongside Markdown files.
 The source.* properties namespace in the compile output records the source language and enclosing function name for in-source entries.

 Blank line requirements